shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

 - Store the filtered distance matrix as a network data structure.
 This means:
     - 13 Z stations become nodes
     - Any Z station within 10km of each node becomes a connecting edge
     - The distance value is stored as a weight.
-With shorter distances have a higher 'weight'
+With shorter distances having a higher 'weight'
+- Remove the geolocation information for the nodes

 We can visualise the network structure of the simpler, recast data.
+The weighted edges come in useful since closer nodes have thicker edges and are closer together than nodes that are further away.
 Some interesting insights include:
 - 2 clusters are apparent in the Z station network for Wellington: Wellington City and Lower Hutt.
 - The Wellington City cluster is very tightly connected for the central and southern suburbs.
 - The connectivity of the Wellington City cluster reduces for the northern stations.
 The table of connections shows that stations in the southern suburbs are connected to two more stations than the northern suburbs and Lower Hutt.